 Don't forget your mason jar labels so guests know what's inside!

-These popcorn bags are a MUST and super fun for guests to hold throughout the party.
+These popcorn buckets are a MUST and super fun for guests to hold throughout the party.

 This nacho bar is indeed fabulous!
-Check out how Jessica from Fantabulosity created this amazing bar.
-She even purchased a real nacho cheese machine!
+Check out how Jessica from Fantabulosity created this amazing nacho bar.
+She even purchased a real nacho cheese dispenser!
 Such a fun idea your guests will never forget!

 Let your guests use these cheap disposable nacho trays to serve themselves!